deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

 We add instances where the local features of the circle or square is preserved, but the global feature is absent and labeled them as an additional category, 'false'.
 We create this augmentation by masking half or 3/4 of the existing data.
 The intention here is to have the model learn to only categorize shapes when their global features are present.

 {% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/augmentation_negative.png" class="img-fluid" style="width:300px; height:200px;"%}
+Figure 4.
 Augmentation with addition of 'false' category.

 ## Results